ujjwalsinghbasnet/Node-Gallery/README.md

 ## Installation
 `npm install`
 ## Run
-To run the application run the following comman in the terminal: <br/>
+To run the application run the following command in the terminal: <br/>
 `npm start`

 Ther's no styling and delete option for now.
 Also, use your own database link in .env file or just put